Boris Johnson 'not entertaining' thoughts of a border poll, says DUP

 It comes after Mr Johnson concluded his meetings with the North's five main parties at Stormont.

+“He said that in all scenarios, the Government is steadfast in its commitment to the Belfast-Good Friday Agreement and that in no circumstances would there be physical checks or infrastructure on the border.

+“He also made clear his belief and commitment in the rigorous impartiality set out in the Belfast-Good Friday Agreement, while at the same time reaffirming his determination to strengthen the Union and Northern Ireland’s place within it."

-As his cavalcade swept out of the estate, protesting Harland and Wolff shipyard workers shouted at him to save their jobs.
+As his cavalcade swept out of the estate, protesting Harland and Wolff shipyard workers shouted at Mr Johnson to save their jobs.

-Ms Foster said Mr Johnson told her he would never be neutral on the Union, but would act in a neutral way in the administration of governance in Northern Ireland.
+Ms Foster said he told her he would never be neutral on the Union, but would act in a neutral way in the administration of governance in Northern Ireland.

 “You shouldn’t confuse the two and today I have heard those two matters confused quite regularly,” she said.